 Like software reservations systems, online systems can also maintain customer records, but they have the added advantage of being able to provide useful operational benchmark statistics such as customer average spends, popular times for bookings, where your customers come from, etc. They can also give you an insight into how other, similar restaurants are performing by providing statistics on general trends in your region.
 Other benefits include the capture of customers email addresses which can then be used for your email marketing via newsletter, and the maintenance of ‘blacklists’ of customers who are regular no shows together with information about who is dining and when.

 Web based systems are of particular benefit to small and medium sized restaurants that have to be especially careful of wage costs.
-Some of our clients are generating 40% of their bookings online, and that represents quite a substantial saving in labour.
+Some of our clients are gaining 90% of their bookings online, and that represents quite a substantial saving in labour.
 While I am quite comfortable accepting that there is no substitute for pleasant, well trained person-to-person communication, it needs be recognised that this is expensive and time consuming to organise, and only the larger, more professional clients we have seem to get this right.

 To highlight the effectiveness of web based systems hotels, airlines and other large companies have been using them for years.
 You might get an idea of their assessment of the labour saving by considering the discounts offered for online bookings.